tryjumping/dose-response/design.md

 * The colours when High should not just be bright, they should be psychedelic, flashing continuously, etc.

+* Dynamically change the exploration/fov radius based on the dose

 * Consider this: Keep track of the elapsed turns in the top-level `game` variable, update it by the `end_of_turn system` and pass `dt` (number of elapsed turns, typically 0 or 1) to the systems that want it.